NOTICE: Harsh language ahead!

 The purple-haired mind-reader stands up, takes a few steps toward the zombie Spring Fairy, then commands "cover your eyes!"

-Aya scrunches up into a ball and hides her face behind her knees, then the youkai girl raises her spell card and loudly declares "Light Sign, Luminaire!"
+Aya scrunches up into a ball and hides her face behind her knees, and then the satori girl raises her spell card and loudly declares "Light Sign, Luminaire!"

 The girl pushes herself a little harder, and summons ninety-two percent of her power when that spell card activates, and soon after her entire body is covered by pure light, so bright it makes the light form the sun look like a dim bulb in a black room.